Jelani Day’s cause of death is drowning, coroner says - NewsBreak

 LASALLE COUNTY, Ill.
 (WMBD) — LaSalle County Coroner Richard Ploch has released the cause of death of Jelani Day Monday.

-“After consideration of the currently known circumstances surrounding his death, based upon review of the extensive available investigation, medical, and dental information, and after postmortem examination with multiple ancillary and special studies, the cause of death of this positively identified 25-year-old, male, Jelani Jesse Javonte Day, is drowning,” Ploch stated in a press release.Body found in Illinois River is Jelani Day, coroner confirms
+“After consideration of the currently known circumstances surrounding his death, based upon review of the extensive available investigation, medical, and dental information, and after postmortem examination with multiple ancillary and special studies, the cause of death of this positively identified 25-year-old, male, Jelani Jesse Javonte Day, is drowning,” Ploch stated in a press release.Valley man charged with 12 counts of Cruelty to Animals 2nd Degree

 Ploch also stated that there was no sign of any antemortem injuries, such as manual strangulation, an assault or altercation, sharp, blunt, or gunshot injuries.